Figure découpée

 Figure découpée or L'oiseau (1963, 1964, 1965) is an abstract sculpture by Pablo Picasso: there are a total of three Figure découpée sculptures.
 There is one located in Vondelpark NL, another on the campus of Massachusetts Institute of Technology in the United States and another is in Helsingborg Sweden.
 The sculpture is a depiction of a bird, but it is commonly referred to as flat bird, flat fish or fish statue.

 Background

 Figure découpée is a concrete cut-out sculpture that Pablo Picasso designed in the 1950s.
 He originally created a series of flying birds and he originally made an example from oil on wood in 1958.
 The first of the three sculptures was made in 1963 and it stands 3.51 m, that one was installed at MIT in 1975.
 The 1963 sculpture was installed in 1975, and is located at the MIT Sloan School of Management, Arthur D. Little Inc., Building (Building E60), Back Courtyard.
 There is a 1964 version which was cast in the same size and is now in Helsingborg Sweden.
-In 1965 a third larger version of the piece was cast 5.029 m and it is was installed at the Vondelpark in the Netherlands.
+In 1965 a third larger version of the piece was cast 5.029 m and it was installed at the Vondelpark in the Netherlands.